adam-savard/devterm-a04/README.md

 Unless otherwise noted, everything in this repository is written on the DevTerm itself, including processing the pull requests to merge the changes.

-I suggest starting with [TWEAKS.MD](/TWEAKS.MD), as this will contain what I consider essential tweks for the DevTerm.
+I suggest starting with [the tweaks page](/TWEAKS.md), as this will contain what I consider essential tweks for the DevTerm.